Supplement for People with Chronic Dizziness

 It helps to breathe slowly if you feel dizzy – no more than one breath every four to six seconds.
 To loosen up before starting, gently shrug your shoulders and circle them around a few times.

-As well as these basic exercises, you should choose some special exercises and general activities.
+As well as these basic exercises, you should choose some special exercises and general activities for your dizziness.

-When you first start carrying out the exercises they will make you a little dizzy.
+Increased dizziness is expected when you first start carrying out the exercises.
 If the dizziness starts to interfere with your daily activities, then do the exercises a little more slowly at first, but do not skip them – it is only with regular practice that your balance system can recover.

 Most people have good days and bad days at first.
 It is quite normal to find that the dizziness gets worse for a time when you are tired or stressed, or if you get a cold or flu.
 But after a few weeks of regular daily practice you will notice that the exercises are starting to make you less dizzy.
 Then you should gradually do the exercises more quickly, until you can do them at full speed.